TriumphLLC/Blend4Web/doc_src/materials.rst

     Water wetting effect is activated for the material.

     .. seealso:: :ref:`water`

+*Material > Rendering Options > Lens Flare*
+    Enabling this parameter activates Lens Flare effect for the material.

 *Material > Rendering Options > Render Above All*
     Material is rendered on top of all scene objects.
 Transparency type with a gradient is required (``Add``, Alpha Blend`` or ``Alpha Sort``).